Delicious, copycat old fashioned Iced Oatmeal Cookies. Crunchy on the outside, chewy on the inside, these glazed Oatmeal cookies are a hit!

 Do you ever make something and think to yourself, “Oh my gosh this is the best thing I’ve ever eaten”?

-These cookies taste very similar to the iced oatmeal cookies you get at the grocery store.
-I don’t even know if there is a brand name, it may just be the store brand that I enjoy so much.
+These old fashioned cookies taste very similar to the Mothers brand iced oatmeal cookies you get at the grocery store.

 I think I remember eating them as a child, or maybe that’s my imagination.
 They seem very much like the kind of good old fashioned cookie you might find at your grandmother’s house.